 Another possible defense to a tax evasion charge is negligence.
 Under the law, negligent or careless mistakes without the intent to fraudulently under report taxes does not constitute a criminal offense.

-Get Assistance from an Experienced Criminal Defense Attorney
+Get Assistance from an Experienced Criminal Defense Attorney in Illinois

 If you’re charged with tax evasion, you can be subject to severe criminal penalties, including imprisonment and loss of your hard earned money and assets.
 By working with a knowledgeable criminal defense lawyer, you have the best opportunity to clear your name and avoid penalties.
 For a consultation, please contact Michael J. Petro.